 Our strategy is to build a full-spectrum genome editing company, by leveraging our modular platform, to advance in vivo and ex vivo therapies for diseases with high unmet need.
 For in vivo applications to address genetic diseases, we deploy CRISPR/Cas9 as the therapy that targets cells within the body.
+In parallel, we are developing ex vivo applications to address immuno-oncology and autoimmune diseases, where CRISPR/Cas9 is the tool that creates the engineered cell therapy.
 All of our revenue to date has been collaboration revenue.
-Since our inception and through June 30, 2021, we have raised an aggregate of approximately \$1,166.1 million to fund our operations, of which \$275.9 million was through our collaboration agreements, \$170.5 million was from our initial public offering and concurrent private placements, \$438.3 million was from follow-on public offerings, \$196.5 million was from at-the-market offerings and \$85.0 million was from the sale of convertible preferred stock.
+Since our inception and through September 30, 2021, we have raised an aggregate of approximately \$1,815.7 million to fund our operations, of which \$276.8 million was through our collaboration agreements, \$170.5 million was from our initial public offering and concurrent private placements, \$1,086.9 million was from follow-on public offerings, \$196.5 million was from atthe-market offerings and \$85.0 million was from the sale of convertible preferred stock.